-Water in the State of Florida is a public resource, so strategies that protect and expand water supplies are in the public interest.
+Water in the State of Florida is a public resource.
 The District utilizes a variety of tools and technologies to help ensure a reliable and sustainable supply of water for South Florida's environment, citizens and community.

 Water supply needs are continually evaluated by the District and appropriate programs are developed to achieve sustainable water resources and related natural systems.
 Data, computer modeling and analysis are used to evaluate water source conditions for current and projected uses.
 Increasing development and population have resulted in higher demands for water supply over time and are projected to continue to increase into the future.
 Planning for a growing water demand must be balanced while ensuring water remains available for natural systems.
 Changing climate patterns, such as increased rainfall variability, sea level rise, increased evapotranspiration and warmer air temperatures, may affect water supply demands and sources and need to be taken into consideration in future water supply plans.
 Freshwater aquifers in coastal counties remain vulnerable to saltwater intrusion.
 Therefore, coordinated efforts with local governments and other partner agencies are necessary to ensure sustainable water supplies.